 9. On-Site Interview

 Your interview will be scheduled on either Thursday or Friday of Orientation Week.
 This interview is important, as placements are not guaranteed until the employer agrees.
 In the very rare event that the interview is not successful, an attempt will be made to find an alternative placement.

 You will begin your internship, along with your academic classes and the Global Workplace class, which is designed to help you get the most out of your internship experience.

-Students with personal contacts can opt to source their internship independently under the provisions of UK Immigration and SU Abroad/SU London.
+Students with personal contacts can opt to source their internship independently under the provisions of UK Immigration and Syracuse Abroad.
 Placement must be unpaid and for two full days per week for the duration of the semester.
-The student must be in the process of confirming the internship at the time of applying to SU Abroad.
+The student must be in the process of confirming the internship at the time of applying to Syracuse Abroad.
 The application process (including all the steps above) is the same, but an additional Independent Internship Form (available below) must be completed and submitted at the Commitment stage (see step 4).

-SU London will conduct a site visit to the placement to assess suitability.
+Syracuse London will conduct a site visit to the placement to assess suitability.
 Students who source their internship independently are legally required to obtain a Tier 4 student visa and take the academic component: BUA 400: The Global Workplace.
-If the internship falls through, SU London cannot guarantee an alternative placement.
+If the internship falls through, Syracuse London cannot guarantee an alternative placement.